-The new FEDERAL 21-year minimum age law for all tobacco and vaping products must be followed -- effective Dec.
-20, 2019.
+The FEDERAL 21-year minimum age law for all tobacco and vaping products must be followed.
 There are no exceptions to the federal law.
 Even if the state law minimum-age may be different, the federal law 21-year minimum age must be followed.
 State law indicates it is illegal to sell or furnish restricted products to persons under the age of 18, except if distribution is to family members on private property.

 Deny sales to anyone under 21 years old for FDA regulated products (SEE Restricted Products section).